ironbar/arc25/docs/05_Solution_Summary.md

 The initial algorithm used was very simple:

-1. Given the inputs and outputs the model generates n predictions (for example n=256)
+1. Given the inputs and outputs, the model generates n predictions (for example, n=256).
 2. The predictions are run to generate output images.
-3. Remove duplicates: keep only one prediction per output
+3. Remove duplicates: keep only one prediction per output.
-4. Validate the predicted code (remove lines of the code that do not affect the output)
+4. Validate the predicted code (remove lines of the code that do not affect the output).
 5. Create new tasks using hindsight relabeling.
-We use the original output, the output generated when running the code and the predicted code.
+We use the original output, the output generated when running the code, and the predicted code.
 The model will be trained to predict the code that generated the output.
-6. Sort the tasks by ascending order using the pixel accuracy of the prediction.
-Worst predictions come first.
+6. Sort the tasks in ascending order using the pixel accuracy of the prediction.
+The worst predictions come first.
-7. Fine-tune the model on these new hindsight relabeled tasks
+7. Fine-tune the model on these new hindsight relabeled tasks.
 8. Repeat all the steps above until a perfect solution is achieved or the maximum number of epochs is reached.

 One interesting thing is that this method still works even if we don't sort the tasks by accuracy.
 This implies that no reward function is needed.